jmclau29/todo-app/readme.md

 4. The application logic (creating new todos, setting todos as complete, changing todo priority etc.) needs to be separate from DOM manipulating logic.
 I separated them by making separate modules for tasks, projects, and DOM management. (in progress)

 5. UI should allow the user to
     1. view all projects.
+DONE
     2. view all todos in each project.
+DONE
     3. expand a single todo to see/edit details.
     4. delete a todo.